open-uem/openuem-docs/docs/Introduction/nats.md

 > Software applications and services need to exchange data.
 NATS is an infrastructure that allows such data exchange, segmented in the form of messages.

-OpenUEM uses NATS so its components can communicate.
+OpenUEM uses NATS so its components can communicate using messages.
 For example, NATS messages are exchanged for the following actions:

 - Enable/disable an agent
 - Ask an agent to run a report